Rashidun Caliphate: Skeptical assessments

 Donner and Jebran Chamieh write that it was only later when memories of fighting had faded that the community came to consider them both rightly guided.
 Chamieh and Ahmad Amin note earlier historians saw the Rashidun as mortals who possessed both great achievement and human weaknesses such as competition for political power and pursuit of worldly riches and pleasure.
-With the political and intellectual decline of the Abassid dynasty and rise of the religiously conservative Ahl al-Naql (People of Revelation), the idea that the Rashidun caliphate was a "utopia" that Muslims can recreate by imitating its (alleged) purity, took root.
+With the political and intellectual decline of the Abbasid dynasty and rise of the religiously conservative Ahl al-Naql (People of Revelation), the idea that the Rashidun caliphate was a "utopia" that Muslims can recreate by imitating its (alleged) purity, took root.
 In the centuries hence (starting around 874 according to Chamieh), the idea "assumed the character of an absolute truth which accepts no argument."

-Historian Hoyland questions not only the virtue of the Rashidun but also how much is known about them.
-He argues that "writers who lived at the same time as the first four caliphs ... recorded next to nothing about them, and their names do not appear on coins, inscriptions, or documents.
-Coins struck during the Rashidun rule are inscribed "In the name of God," but do not include the name of Muhammad.

-It is only with the fifth caliph", Muawiyah I (661–680), "that was have evidence of a functioning Arab government, since his name appears on all official state media".
+Robert G. Hoyland questions not only the virtues of the Rashidun but also how much is known about them.
+He argues that "writers who lived at the same time as the first four caliphs recorded next to nothing about them, and their names do not appear on coins, inscriptions, or documents.
+Coins struck during the Rashidun rule are inscribed "In the name of God," but do not include the names of Muhammad or the early caliphs.
+It is only with the fifth caliph, Mu'awiya I, "that we have evidence of a functioning Arab government, since his name appears on all official state media".

-Hoyland explains the idea of a divinely guided "golden age" of early Islam as coming not from the historical virtue of the Rashidun and other Companions of the Prophet (aṣ-ṣaḥāba), but from the desire of the religious scholars (Ulama) of the late Umayyad and Abbasid to have Caliphs of their era defer to them (the ulama) in religious matters.
-By differentiating the first caliphs (who had more power in law making) from contemporary Caliphs, they could argue for taking away the religious power of post-Rashidun Caliphs.
-Consequently, the companions were "given a makeover" as "model's of piety and beyond reproach".
+Hoyland explains the idea of a divinely guided "golden age" of early Islam as coming not from the historical virtues of the Rashidun and other companions of Muhammad (aṣ-ṣaḥāba), but from the desire of the religious scholars (Ulama) of the late Umayyad and Abbasid periods to have Caliphs of their era defer to them (the ulama) in religious matters.
+By differentiating the first caliphs (who had more power in law making) from contemporary Caliphs, they could argue for taking away the religious power of later caliphs.
+Consequently, the companions were "given a makeover" as being "models of piety beyond reproach".